use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 ---

 The storage layout of a contract is reflected inside the metadata.
-It allows third-party tooling to work with contract stroage and can also help to better understand the storage layout of any given contract.
+It allows third-party tooling to work with contract storage and can also help to better understand the storage layout of any given contract.

 Given a contract with the following storage: